"It's incumbent on those who know to teach

 Security is those actions or systems, which prevent or minimize the occurrence of adverse events within specific environments.
 The most effective Security is preventative as well as proactive, and serves to minimize risk to life, property and environments.

 .
-Maintain strict rules of confidentiality and privacy.
+Maintains strict rules of confidentiality and privacy.

 The Sant Siphahi Advisory Team has been meeting over the last few months discussing and reflecting upon our need to be alert to things that don’t look or feel right at our events, within our communities, and around our community centers.
 Our beloved teacher, Yogi Bhajan, stressed the importance for us to always be alert and prepared.
 Many within our community are reaching ‘elder’ age and at times find it is a challenge to keep up with everything.
 Even those who are not elders may be experiencing this because of the intensity of the time and space in which we live.
 It is prudent to do everything possible (getting enough exercise, rest, healing and yogic/meditation practice) to give us the awareness, sensitivity and intuition that will provide us with the abiliity to act.